Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 ![chesscombo.png]({{site.baseurl}}/media/chesscombo.png)

 {:.image-caption}
-These Gomoku opening games are fundamentally ver similar, even though they are shifted and have minor variations in relative piece placement.
+These Gomoku opening games are fundamentally very similar, even though they are shifted and have minor variations in relative piece placement.

 Humans have no problem noting the similarities between different game positions and intuitively noting that similar strategies should apply.
 In fact, rather than memorizing different game states, we tend to do this by default.
 But how can we train an AI to do the same?

-### The Secret Factor: Compute Time
+### Does AlphaZero Deserve The Hype?